xmindltd/xmind-sdk-js/docs/en.md

 ## Workbook

-The workbook is a basic container to store the real data of component
+The workbook is a basic container to store the temporary data of components

 ### Methods

 ###### .createSheet(sheetTitle, centralTopicTitle) => `Sheet`

-* That will create a instance of Sheet and it will be returned
+* That will create a instance of Sheet

 | Name | Type | Default | Required | Description |
 |:----:|:----:|:-------:|:--------:|:------------|